kot-org/Kot/README.md

 # Documentation:

-* To issue a syscall, use the intrerrupt 0x80 (in assembly int 80h or int 0x80)
+* To issue a syscall, use the syscall instruction